-Program Criteria Areas Option Details Documentation Alternative Fuels and Technologies Eligible alternative fuels, power sources and technologies 2 Where proven equivalent to level acceptable to the Port Authority Documents to be provided to the Port Authority, for example: • Fuel delivery receipt(s); and, • Fuel log (at the Port Authority's discretion, specific alternatives to this documentation may be considered); and, • Supporting documentation to demonstrate equivalency to the Port Authority's satisfaction.
-Environmental Designations Environmental Ship Index • Score of 40 to < 50 To be checked by the Port Authority (online): • ESI Score RightShip EVDI of B with verification To be checked by the Port Authority (online): Rightship EVDI and verification.
-Clean Shipping Index Vessel score of 4 To be attached to Rate Application and to be available during on-board inspection: Green Marine Level 4 GHG; and Level 2 Others or higher OR Level 5 Underwater Noise Reduction; and Level 2 Others or higher Clean Shipping Index Certificate.
-To be checked by the Port Authority (online): Levels attained as outlined in applicable Green Marine Annual Report.
-EEDI 25% better than required To be attached to the Rate Application and to be available during on-board inspection: Supplement to the International Energy Efficiency Certificate.
-CCWG CO 2 emissions-DRY (g/TEU-km) 15% better than CCWG fleet-wide average Must provide copy of carrier-specific CCWG emission results.
-Vessel Technologies to Reduce Underwater Noise 45 Combination of complementary technologies to reduce underwater noise Nakashima GPX Propeller AND Nakashima Neighbor Duct Nakashima GPX Propeller AND Nakashima Composite Stator Must provide suppliers certificate, owner/engineer attestation or other document deemed acceptable by the Port Authority.
+Program Areas Criteria Option Details Documentation Alternative Fuels and Technologies Eligible alternative fuels, power sources and technologies 2 Where proven equivalent to level acceptable to the Port Authority Documents to be provided to the Port Authority, for example: Fuel delivery receipt(s); and, Fuel log (at the Port Authority's discretion, specific alternatives to this documentation may be considered); and, Supporting documentation to demonstrate equivalency to the Port Authority's satisfaction.
+Environmental Designations Environmental Ship Index • Score of 45 to < 60 To be checked by the Port Authority (online): • ESI Score RightShip EVDI of A with verification To be checked by the Port Authority (online): • Rightship EVDI and verification.
+Clean Shipping Index Vessel score of 4 To be attached to Rate Application and to be available during on-board inspection: Clean Shipping Index Certificate.
+Green Marine Level 4 GHG; and Level 2 Others or higher OR Level 5 Underwater Noise Reduction; and Level 2 Others or higher To be checked by the Port Authority (online): Levels attained as outlined in applicable Green Marine Annual Report.
+CCWG • CO 2 emissions-DRY (g/TEU-km) 15% better than CCWG fleet-wide average Must provide copy of carrier-specific CCWG emission results.
+Vessel Technologies to Reduce Underwater Noise ^{4 5} Combination of complementary technologies to reduce underwater noise Nakashima GPX Propeller AND Nakashima Neighbor Duct Nakashima GPX Propeller AND Nakashima Composite Stator Kamome Gate Rudder System (Gate Rudder and GRS Propeller) Must provide suppliers certificate, owner/engineer attestation or other document deemed acceptable by the Port Authority.